christinapan98/laminar_exercise/README.md

 Pagination could also be added to improve performance and usability when working with large datasets, making it easier for users to navigate and explore extensive data entries.

+Further improvements include componetizing the bar chart to include the title along with the chart component, as well as componetizing the filters.

 ## Available Scripts

 In the project directory, you can run: